-Division 1 will have 4 complementary legs with 4 teams at one venue and 4 at another venue.
+Division 1 will have 3 complementary legs with 3 teams at each venue.
 These are preferably to be held on the same day, otherwise at the closest possible date.

 Points will be awarded for each ‘complementary leg’ for team positions in their respective division.
 Position is decided upon by total score, if tied then by total hits and then total gold.
 If a team does not attend a leg, they will receive no points.

 All B.U.T.T.S. clubs are entitled to attend the Indoor Championship, Outdoor Championship, and Non-recurve Championship.
 The Indoor Championship should be scheduled to take place after all other league legs have already taken place.